Fe-r-oz/FockCats/README.md

 # Perceval Processor Generator

 ## Introduction
 This script provides a method called `get_CCZ` that returns a Perceval Processor for quantum computing simulations.
+We have also used an Advanced Optimization Algorithm called Genetic Algorithm optimize the function evaluate_matrix respect to m.
+Results are shown below.

 ## Usage
 1. Install the required dependencies by running: